Are you looking to get something done to the outside walls of your house fairly soon?

 There was a fad in the 1970’s and the 1980’s to apply a sort of pebbledash that had tiny stones in it and was applied using only one, thin coat of a sticky mortar which was then sprayed with these tiny stones.
 Great swathes of houses in many major cities had this awful wall coating and not much of it survived thankfully.

 Pebbledash is a waste of money!

 I don’t really think this home owner got very good value for money do you?

 If you have a pebbledashed house, we can transform it in less than a week, and at a price that will pleasantly surprise you!
 This also applies to spar dash, sometimes known as spa dash of flint dash, which can be distinguished from pebbles by a different colour and much more sharper profile.

 We often get called in by people who have attempted, without luck, to paint their homes, or they chose some bloke down the pub who said he could do it over a weekend but ended up doing a right balls up and the house looks terrible.
 The cost of removing pebbledash often shocks people.

 In addition, if the house needs extra work, such as damp proofing walls, then some sort of weather protection is essential if you want your home to stay dry and welcoming.

 Have a long life exterior wall coating installed by the experts…….

-The benefits of this are the fact that although the exterior walls will still be textured, the actual texture itself will be the same across each elevation, plus it will have a lovely splash of colour added to it, giving your home a new lease of life.
+The benefits of this way to paint the external walls are the fact that although the exterior walls will still be textured, the actual texture itself will be the same across each elevation, plus it will have a lovely splash of colour added to it, giving your home a new lease of life.